 You can reduce the environmental impact of disposables by flushing poo, rather than putting it in the bin.
 You could also think about using biodegradable nappies, which break down more effectively in landfill.

-Some parents worry that super-absorbent disposable nappies will delay toilet training.
-The thinking is that, if baby doesn’t like having a very wet cloth nappy, she’ll be motivated to get out of nappies sooner.
-There are few actual studies and little conclusive evidence for this idea, however.
+Some parents worry that super-absorbent disposable nappies will delay toilet training because their baby doesn’t feel wet.
+But there are few actual studies and little conclusive evidence for this idea.

 There’s also no research to say that any type of nappy causes bandy legs or problems with hip development.

 This short video demonstrates how to change disposable and cloth nappies.
 Hygiene and general health tips are also provided in relation to changing nappies and cleaning baby bottoms.

 Video Nappy changing for dads